 State Scholarship Programs Many states provide scholarships to eligible residents and some states provide scholarships to students attending out-of-state schools.
 Requests for specific information should be directed to the state scholarship organization in the student's home state.
-For Massachusetts residents, please visit www.osfa.mass.edu for more information on Massachusetts state scholarship is made by completing the FAFSA by established deadlines.
+For Massachusetts residents, please visit www.osfa.mass.edu for more information on Massachusetts state scholarship and grant programs.
+Massachusetts offers state grants to eligible full- and part-time students.
+Application for a state scholarship is made by completing the FAFSA by established deadlines.
 State priority deadlines are listed on the FAFSA.
 Students who meet the College's March 1st deadline will have also met all state deadlines.